 Often times you can pin up your postcards on bulletin boards at your local library, grocery store, coffee shops, and so on.

-The most effective and inexpensive way to market your business on a shoestring budget is by attending networking events.
+The most effective and inexpensive way to market your business on a shoestring budget is by attending networking events and meeting new people.

 Create a Website or a Blog

-You also want to provide some background information about your business and make it extremely easy for people to find you either online, by phone, or at your location, if you operate a brick and mortar business.
+You also want to provide some background information about your business (and about you), and make it extremely easy for people to find you either online, by phone, or at your location, if you operate a brick and mortar business.